sfc-gh-dwilczak/tutorials/docs/snowflake/jupyter/model.md

 # Snowflake - ML Model Jupyter Notebook

-## Objective
-Train a model locally and then productionize it in snowflake so that it can be train and used as a function in any SQL enabled tool.
+In this tutorial we will learn how to train a model locally and then productionize it in snowflake so that it can be train and used as a function in any SQL enabled tool.

 ## Video
 Video in development.